Caligatio/jsSHA/README.md

 #### Hashing
 Instantiate a new jsSHA object with the desired hash type, input type, and options as parameters.
 The hash type can be one of SHA-1, SHA-224, SHA-256, SHA-384, or SHA-512.
-The input type can be one of HEX, TEXT, B64, or BYTES.
+The input type can be one of HEX, TEXT, B64, BYTES, or ARRAYBUFFER.
 You can then stream in input using the "update" object function.
-Finally, simply call "getHash" with the output type as a parameter (B64, HEX, or BYTES).
+Finally, simply call "getHash" with the output type as a parameter (B64, HEX, BYTES, or ARRAYBUFFER).
 Example to calculate the SHA-512 of "This is a test":

 	var shaObj = new jsSHA("SHA-512", "TEXT");
 	shaObj.update("This is a test");